kubedl-io/kubedl/README.md

 # KubeDL

-> A unified framework for deep-learning/machine-learning operators on Kubernetes.
+> A unified operator for running deep-learning/machine-learning workloads on Kubernetes.

 KubeDL is short for **Kube**rnetes-**D**eep-**L**earning.
 It is a unified operator that supports running multiple types of distributed deep learning/machine learning workloads on Kubernetes.